NormalLuser/Ben-Eater-Bad-Apple/README.md

 This will put it in INTEL HEX LOAD mode.
 Then drag and drop the HEX file and transfer in binary mode.
 (TeraTerm)

-If you are running the sBadApple37Woz.txttock Ben Eater Wozmonitor and can't load hex files you can use:
+If you are running the stock Ben Eater Wozmonitor and can't load hex files you can use:
 BadApple37Woz.txt

 And just copy and paste it into your terminal.